swarmdb/swarmdb.github.io/_posts/2014-10-03-objects-are-event-streams.md

 ![CRDT replication]({{ site.url }}/images/streams-CRDT.svg)

 In Lamport's terms, our object replica is actually a *process*, as it sends/receives *messages* (ops) to/from other replicas asynchronously to sync the state. *Messages* are marked with Lamport timestamps.
-Swarm employs timestamps to identify operations, track versions, produce patches, detect replays, order operations and other purposes, see [a detailed post][lamport].
+Swarm employs timestamps to identify operations, track versions, produce patches, detect replays, order operations and for other purposes, see [a detailed post][lamport].

 Lamport's model was not that much needed in the master-slave model as all the changes come from a single source.
 In the distributed model, it is critical for understanding.
 Lamport's vocabulary is very popular in the CRDT literature.